 If your main image sucks, it almost doesn’t matter how good the rest of your listing is because no one will see it.
-So how do we optimize the main image?

-- Make at least four variations that are as different as possible from each other, then, based on the winners, create more variations similar to those.
+- Variations: Make at least four variations that are as different as possible from each other, then, based on the winners, create more variations similar to those.

-- Position your product at 15 degrees.
+- Angle: Position your product at 15 degrees.
 A 15-degree angle almost always performs better than a direct top-down view because it shows the product in three dimensions instead of two.

-- If your product has several pieces, shoot photos of each component separately, then place them together later in Photoshop.
+- Components: If your product has several pieces, shoot photos of each component separately, then place them together later in Photoshop.
 This enables you to more precisely and easily create layout variations.
 Just be sure to shoot each piece at the same angle or else they will look weird when placed together.